-9. Ensure you can find and read your seed in the future.
-Do one or more of the following:
+10. Ensure you can find and read your seed in the future.
+Do the following:

-- Make copies (one or more) of your seed.
+- Make copies (one or more) of your seed phrase.
 You don't want to lose your only copy.

-- Memorize your seed (optional, this can be difficult so we wrote what we think is the best way)
+- Memorize your seed phrase (optional, this can be difficult so we wrote what we think is the best way

-10. Hide your seed and copies.
+- Hide your seed phrase and copies.
 It should be easy to remember and access, but mentally difficult to find (don't bury it 8 ft in the ground.
 How are you going to get it if you need it immediately?).
 You don't want to hide it in a place where it's likely to be thrown away or forgotten.
-You also don't want to hide it in an obvious hiding place (see where NOT to hide your seed).
+You also don't want to hide it in an obvious hiding place (see where NOT to hide your seed phrase).